 Prior to becoming an attorney, John served as a U.S. naval officer, deploying to the Persian Gulf.
 He led damage control operations on a Ticonderoga Class Cruiser and served as executive officer of a warship assigned to the Naval Special Warfare Command.

-John is a member of the McGuireWoods' Recruiting Committee.
-He previously served as an adjunct professor of appellate and trial advocacy at the University of Richmond T.C.
-Williams School of Law and he serves as a trustee on the Executive Committee of the VMI Foundation.
+John has at various times served as an adjunct professor of appellate and trial advocacy at the University of Richmond School of Law and he serves as Trustee and Vice President of the VMI Foundation.

 Represented one of the world’s largest financial institutions, leading a large-scale investigation involving the Office of the Comptroller of the Currency, Department of Justice and other federal regulators.